francoismdj/netbox-kea-dhcp/README.md

 Python: >= 3.8 (developped on 3.10 but may works down to 3.7).

-Netbox: developped for version 3.4.
-(TODO: API version ?)
+Netbox: developped for API version 3.4.

 ISC Kea DHCP: developped for version 2.2.0.